lolp1/Overlay.NET/README.md

 ## Features
 - WPF based overlay.
 - Directx based overlay.
+- DirectX code is 99% from this project, check it out if interested in dx based overlays - https://github.com/michel-pi/GameOverlay.Net
 - Soon: Shared process, or 'in-process' directX engine to use the games directx device instead.

 ## Demos / Examples